 Last week a militant launched a deadly terrorist attack on US soil.
 Most reasonable people came out and unconditionally condemned the attack, but others sympathized with the perpetrator's motivation while condemning the violence.
 Comments (assume [sic]s where warranted) include:

 This is just the start of things like this.
-I DISAGREE with the way this guy rebelled, but i fully understand is frustration!!!"
+I DISAGREE with the way this guy rebelled, but i fully understand is frustration!!!"and

 Other crazies displayed an all-too-familiar willingness to blame America first, claiming that the US government brought this action on themselves.
 Rep. King's reaction was to lambast federal policy, while adding (with a sickening smile) that the attack was unfortunate.
 These people are clearly "prime example[s] of the 'hate-America crowd,' . . . dripping with contempt for the nation's politics, its leaders, its economic system and for their foolish fellow citizens.''
 Some notable conservatives have even D'gone so far as to call flying planes into American buildings courageous.